Troubleshoot issues when you sign up for a new account in the Azure portal

 No verification text message or phone call

-Although the sign-up verification process is typically quick, it may take up to four minutes for a verification code to be delivered.
+Although the sign-up verification process is typically quick, it might take up to four minutes for a verification code to be delivered.

 Here are some other tips:

 - You can use any phone number for verification as long as it meets the requirements.
 The phone number that you enter for verification isn't stored as a contact number for the account.

 - A Voice-over-IP (VoiP) phone number can't be used for the phone verification process.